 Continuing my work on the rabbets, I switched router bits to make cuts deeper.

 Not a big fan of nails, but this time they were the only option, no glue, just nails.
 They were pushed below the surface to make future sanding possible.

 Sanding everything with fine sandpaper.

 I drilled holes for legs.
-They’re adjustable and the unit can be easily leveled.
+They’re adjustable, and the unit can be easily levelled.
 Applying wood stain was next – I love this colour!

 When it came to preparing the aluminium corners, I had to drill holes and countersink them, that generated a lot of aluminium dust.
 Sharp edges smoothed out with 400 grit sandpaper.

 The unit was moved to its destination corner and filled up with tools.
 It’s using 100% of free space, and it’s flush with the skirting board.